Monash University, Clayton campus: Transport

+In 2018, the Victorian government announced that a new tram line would be constructed between Caulfield station and Rowville via Dandenong Road and Wellington Road, which would connect the Caulfield and Clayton campuses.

 Shootings

-In 2002, Huan Yun Xiang, an international student, shot dead two students and wounded several lecturers and students.
+In 2002, Huan Yun Xiang, an international student, murdered by shooting two students and wounded several lecturers and students on the campus.
 He also stabbed a doctor after he was jailed in correctional hospital.